The number of new customers matters, no doubt.

 What is Customer Retention?

-Customer retention is the effort you make to encourage your customers to continue making purchases from you.
+Customer What is retention?
+Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
+It is a key… is the effort you make to encourage your customers to continue making purchases from you.
 This time your audience is already your customer.

 So they know about you pretty well.
 And you try not to lose them, which is its most significant difference from customer acquisition.

 Even though it is 7 times less expensive to retain customers than gain new ones, most companies don’t pay enough attention to it.
 This is why those trying to increase customer retention take a solid step towards long-term success.

 There are numerous ways to see positive changes in your customer retention rate.